sudhans18/SIH_2024/README.md

-# AI-Driven Crop Disease Prediction and Management System 🌾
+# AI-Driven Plant Disease Prediction System 🌾

 This repository hosts the code and resources for an AI-Driven Crop Disease Prediction and Management System.
 Designed to support farmers and agricultural experts, this solution leverages computer vision to detect crop diseases in real-time, helping users make informed decisions to enhance crop health and productivity.